tobiasdalhof/sanersocialmedia/README.md

 ## Acknowledgements

-Special thanks goes to [@jordwest](https://github.com/jordwest) for creating [News Feed Eradicator](https://github.com/jordwest/news-feed-eradicator) which obviosly was a big inspiration for me.
+Special thanks goes to [@jordwest](https://github.com/jordwest) for creating [News Feed Eradicator](https://github.com/jordwest/news-feed-eradicator) which obviously was a big inspiration for me.
 I created this extension to add support for more social media sites.